learn-the-web/topics/browser-testing/index.md

 ### Targeting specific browsers

-Sometimes—though it should be avoided as much as possible—you have to write different code to work around bugs in a specific browser that doesn’t happen in another browser.
+Sometimes—though it should be avoided as much as possible—you have to write different code to work around bugs in a specific browser.

 First always try to work around it so that it works in all browsers before writing browser specific code. *Try to avoid detecting the browser directly, instead try to detect the feature of bug.*

 #### Vendor prefixes

 Some CSS properties have to be written multiple times to support all browsers.
 Browsers sometimes implement the feature in a beta version before they release it to the general public.
 One way they do this is be adding a prefix onto the CSS property so it only works in their browser.

 Here are the common prefixes you’ll run into:

 - `-webkit-` — Webkit, Blink rendering engines.
 - `-moz-` — Gecko (Mozilla) rendering engines.
 - `-ms-` — Trident (Microsoft) rendering engine.
+  *Won’t exist in Microsoft Edge.*
 - `-o-` — Presto (Opera) rendering engine.
   *Only applies to Opera Mini.*

+**When writing vendor prefixes it’s extremely important to put the property without the vendor prefix last.** Because the non-vendor prefixed version is the one released to the public, not the beta testing version.
+If you put the vendor prefixed version last then the browser will use an older, buggy version of its code.

 ##### Vendor prefix examples